 Students are responsible for cleaning up their eating area (tabletop, seats, and floor).

-AFTERSCHOOL TUTORING
+After school Tutoring

-After school tutoring is available to students on Tuesdays and Thursdays in the library from 3:05 – 4:05 p.m. in the library after Labor Day.
+After school tutoring is available to students on Tuesdays and Thursdays in the library from 3:05 – 4:05 p.m., beginning after Labor Day.
 The library will also be open during this time for students to take AR tests.
 Students are to be picked up promptly at 4:05 p.m. at the cafeteria gate.
 Any student not picked up by 4:05 p.m. will be sent to Extended Day and billed for the day.
 Any student who is uncooperative or disruptive during tutoring will be sent to Extended Day, and the parents will be billed for the day.
-For questions, please contact Liz Hines at (318) 448-3333.
+For questions, please contact the Curriculum Director at (318) 448-3333.

-EXTENDED DAY PROGRAM
+Extended Day Program